-Other responsibilities of the Audit Committee are set out in its Terms of Reference and these include, amongst others, the review, appointment or replacement of the internal auditor and the making of recommendations accordingly to the Board, the development and implementation of a policy on the engagement of the external auditor to supply non-audit services, if and where applicable, the consideration of the respective scope of work and audit plans of the internal auditor, if any, and the external auditors, the coordination of the audit, the review of the adequacy of the Company's internal controls, including computerised information system controls and security, management letters and any related significant findings and recommendations of the external auditors and internal audit together with Management's responses thereto, to enquire with Management about significant risks or exposures and assess the steps Management has taken to minimise such risks to the Company, to consider and review with Management significant internal audit findings during the year and management's responses thereto, to review legal and regulatory matters that may have a material impact on the financial statements, related compliance policies, and any reports arising from examinations or inspections performed by the regulators and review and evaluate any proposed transaction that the Company intends to carry out with a Related Party in accordance with the Capital Markets Rules.
+Other responsibilities of the Audit Committee are set out in its Terms of Reference and these include, amongst others, the review, appointment or replacement of the internal auditor and the making of recommendations accordingly to the Board, the development and implementation of a policy on the engagement of the external auditor to supply non-audit services, if and where applicable, the consideration of the respective scope of work and audit plans of the internal auditor, if any, and the external auditors, the coordination of the audit, the review of the adequacy of the Company's internal controls, including computerised information system controls and security, management letters and any related significant findings and recommendations of the external auditors and internal audit together with Management's responses thereto, to enquire with Management about significant risks or exposures and assess the steps Management has taken to minimise such risks to the Company, to consider and review with Management significant internal audit findings during the year and Management's responses thereto, to review legal and regulatory matters that may have a material impact on the financial statements, related compliance policies, and any reports arising from examinations or inspections performed by the regulators and review and evaluate any proposed transaction that the Company intends to carry out with a related party in accordance with the Listing Rules.

-For the year under review, the Audit Committee was composed of three independent non-executive Directors, namely Mr. Joseph Bonello as Chairman, and members Ms. Jacqueline sive Jackie Briffa and Mr. Alfredo Muñoz Perez.
+For the year under review, the Audit Committee was composed of three independent non-executive Directors.
+The Directors that served on the Audit Committee for the year under review were: Mr. Joseph Said (Chairman of the Committee), Mr. David Demarco and Mr. Alan Mizzi.

-In terms of Capital Markets Rules 5.117 and 5.118, Mr. Alfredo Muñoz Perez and Ms. Jacqueline sive Jackie Briffa are the Directors who the Board considers as competent in accounting and/or auditing.
-The two members, as also the Chairman Mr. Joseph Bonello, are considered independent because they are free from any business, family or other relationship with the Company or its management that may create a conflict of interest such as to impair their judgement.
+In terms of Listing Rules 5.117 and 5.118, Mr. David Demarco ACIB, BA (Hons) Accountancy, MBA, FIA, CPA is the Director who the Board considers as competent in accounting and/or auditing.
+Mr. David Demarco is considered independent because he is free from any business, family or other relationship with the Company or its management that may create a conflict of interest such as to impair his judgement.

-The Audit Committee is required by the Capital Markets Rules to meet a minimum of four (4) times a year.
+The Audit Committee is required by the Listing Rules to meet a minimum of four (4) times a year.
 During the year under review the Audit Committee met four (4) times.